ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 ```
 {: codeblock}

-Run a program that is built into the IBM spark runtime:
+Run a program that is built into the IBM spark runtime to print some output:
 ```
 ibmcloud ae-v3 spark-app submit --instance-id $GUID \
   --app "/opt/ibm/spark/examples/src/main/python/wordcount.py" \